On the Strong Restricted Isometry Property of Bernoulli Random Matrices: On Symmetric Bernoulli Random Variables

+The concentration of measure phenomena is extremely important in random matrix theory.
+It has been intensively studied over the past few years.
+For detailed discussions on this topic, we refer the readers to \cite{da,consg, lot, cmb,hdp,con, pbs} and references therein.\\

+For us to establish the SRIP for Bernoulli random matrices, we need two concentration inequalities for sub-gaussian random variables.
+The first inequality is the classical concentration of measure inequality for sub-gaussian random matrices, which was proved in \cite{consg,cmb}:

-\begin{thm}[\textbf{Concentration of measure for sub-gaussian matrices}](\cite[Lemma 6.1]{cmb}) Suppose that $A\in\mathbb{R}^{n\times m}$ is a random matrix with i.i.d. entries such that each entry obeys $\sub(b^2)$ and has variance $\frac{1}{n}$.
+\begin{thm}[\textbf{Concentration of measure for sub-gaussian matrices}] Suppose that $A\in\mathbb{R}^{n\times m}$ is a random matrix whose entries are drawn from i.i.d. $b$-sub-gaussian random variables for some $b>0$ and has variance $\frac{1}{n}$.
 Then for all $x\in\mathbb{R}^m$, we have: \begin{enumerate}[(i)]